Our ministry with children is guided by the understanding that all children are a gift of God. We share in affirming that all children are:

 Contact Sean Gladding to get involved!

-Join us for breakfast and informal discussion of Bible teachings and how they relate to your life.
+Join us for light breakfast refreshments and informal discussion of Bible teachings and how they relate to your life.
 Meets in Fellowship Hall.

 Danville Youth Connection